 The £9,250 tuition only affects students who started from September 2017 and does not affect students who entered before that time who will continue to pay £9,000 a year for the duration of their studies.

-Following the EU referendum result, the UK Government confirmed that EU students will continue to remain eligible for undergraduate, master’s, postgraduate and advanced learner financial support in the academic year 2018/19.
+Following the 2016 EU referendum result and subsequent formal notification of the UK's exit from the European Union, the UK Government has confirmed that EU students will continue to remain eligible for undergraduate, master’s, postgraduate and advanced learner financial support in the academic years 2018/19 and 2019/20.

-The announcement means EU students applying for an undergraduate or master’s course at the University of Westminster in the 2018/19 academic year will continue to have access to student loans and grants, even if the course concludes after the UK’s exit from the EU.
+The announcement means EU students applying for an undergraduate or master’s course at the University of Westminster starting in both the 2018/19 and 2019/20 academic years will continue to have access to student loans and grants beyond the UK's expected European Union exit date, and for the duration of their studies.

 EU students are eligible for home fee status, which means they are charged the same tuition fees as UK students.

-EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions for 2018 to 2019 to help cover costs for the duration of their study.
+EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions for 2018 to 2019 to help cover costs for the duration of their studies.

 General information on variation of fees for all students